rsvim/rfc/2-JavascriptEngine.md

 2. Users cannot choose whether they want them or not, there usually exist better alternative works in community.

 All of them point to the core problem: (Neo)Vim doesn't have its own package management system.

+Image we had already embedded both node/npm like js runtime and package manager inside RSVIM editor, all we need is sharing a list of recommended plugins in the "Get Started" section in the first page of user documents.
+And both official and third-party plugins can be continuously rolled out and updated.